The Difference Between Green Furniture and Sustainable Furniture

 Increase Function, Not Footprints

 All this is to say that furniture is only as sustainable as its setting.
 Space-maximizing furniture solutions from Resource Furniture can remove some of the reasons that people move further out in search of more space, by increasing functionality without increasing the physical footprint.
 Every product from Resource Furniture is not only manufactured using highly sustainable methods and materials, but also provide the same level of comfort and functionality as conventional furniture pieces and they are designed and built to last.
-Each of nine Resource Furniture showrooms offers a vast selection of multi-functional, space-saving furniture solutions that allow people to live comfortably and luxuriously in a truly sustainable setting.
+Each Resource Furniture showroom offers a vast selection of multi-functional, space-saving furniture solutions that allow people to live comfortably and luxuriously in a truly sustainable setting.

 By multiplying the function of a single space, combining rooms, making existing spaces work more efficiently, and utilizing high-quality multifunctional furniture, less square footage is required.
 Needing less space, one can live more centrally, drive less, walk more and consume fewer resources.
 In other words – live a sustainable life, not just a green one.